-The Vein Center at Iowa Heart offers a number of treatment options for patients with varicose veins.
+MercyOne Iowa Heart Vein Center offers a number of treatment options for patients with varicose veins.
 After a thorough consultation with one of our vein experts, we'll be able to make a treatment recommendation.
 Treatment options include:

 A prescription-strength compression stocking is often a first line of treatment for patients with varicose veins.
 The stocking assists in returning blood back to the heart.
 Although a patient's symptoms may be relieved, stockings will not reverse the condition.

-Endovenous laser therapy is a short, minimally-invasive alternative to more invasive vein stripping procedures.
+Endovenous vein therapy is a short, minimally-invasive alternative to more invasive vein stripping procedures.
 It leaves minimal scarring and is performed under local anesthesia.
-A thin laser fiber is inserted into the vein and laser energy is applied to the vein.
-Delivered in short pulses, the laser energy heats the vein from within, causing it to shrink, collapse and seal shut.
+A thin fiber or catheter is inserted into the vein and heat energy is applied to the vein.
+The energy heats the vein from within, causing it to shrink, collapse and seal shut.

 Used primarily in the treatment of spider veins and small varicose veins, sclerotherapy involves injecting a “sclerosing” agent into the vein using a very fine needle.
 This chemical solution irritates the vein tissue, causing the lining of the vein to swell, harden and eventually seal off.